codem/silverstripe-onetime/readme.md

 The IAM user with the relevant access_key and secret must have encrypt/decrypt privileges set up.
 You should not use your AWS root/admin user for this.

+## Field value truncation
+Encrypted values will be longer than the plain text version entered into the field.

+If your field is set as a Varchar field, you may experience truncation of the encrypted value when the database insert occurs.
+Rather than this module automatically changing your field types, it's recommended that you specify "Text" as the field type for the relevant fields.

+You can then cast the resulting TextareaField as a TextField in your DataObject's getCmsFields if required.

 ## LICENSE

 Per composer.json